SihanCai/BobSquad/ReadMe.md

 Running the site locally for development purposes:

-1. Clone this repository to your computer.
+1. Clone this repository to your local computer.

 2. Open the Windows folder in "Visual Studio Code".